 The social worker partners closely with the nurse to help parents develop stress management skills where they recognize physical and emotional signs of stress and develop strategies to address the symptoms.
-Mindfulness, problem-solving, reality-testing, and desensitization can be valuable components of a stress management plan for young expectant parents (See Chapter 7, p.
-51).
+Mindfulness, problem-solving, reality-testing, and desensitization can be valuable components of a stress management plan for young expectant parents (refer to Chapter 7).